Do you or someone you know need help?

 Check the Czech Republic's air safety profile with the Aviation Safety Network.

 Always get a police report when reporting a crime.

-Emergency services operators routinely handle calls in English and other languages.
+Emergency operators will often speak English and other languages.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia has a Consulate in the Czech Republic headed by an Honorary Consul.
-The Consulate provides limited consular assistance.
+Australia has a consulate in the Czech Republic, headed by an Honorary Consul.
+The consulate provides essential consular and passport services by appointment.

 ul.
 Nowogrodzka 11